Our School History

 The Sisters of St. Joseph were invited to assume the direction of Baton Rouge’s first Diocesan parochial school in September 1929.
 The first staff consisted of Sister Mary Frances, principal; Sister Hilda Marie Adele, Sister Celeste Marie, Misses Chetta Cangelosi, Maggie Lee Jolly, Helen Rowe, Mrs. Frank Jones and Mrs. Vernon Broussard.
 Because the early enrollment far exceeded the capacity of the eight classroom building, pupils were accepted only for the first six grades until a frame structure could be built.
 Additions were made in 1930, 1937, 1946, 1949 (the present addition to the existing brick structure), 1950 (cafeteria), 1955 (convent) and 1956 (gym).

-Today the parish priests, the Sisters of St. Joseph, devoted lay teachers, dedicated staff, and especially loyal, energetic and generous parishioners and school families provide the spirit which continues to make Sacred Heart of Jesus School a vibrant faith community.
+Today the parish priest, the legacy of the Sisters of St. Joseph, devoted lay teachers and staff, and especially loyal, energetic and generous parishioners and school families provide the spirit which continues to make Sacred Heart of Jesus School a vibrant faith community.